Who’s Your Nomination?

 Members of the Credit Union can nominate a person to receive their Credit Union Shares and insurance benefits (if any) up to €27,000 on their death.
 Any funds above the €27,000 are included in the deceased’s estate.

 A member can nominate anyone; family, a friend or several people.
 It is important that members review their nomination regularly.

 Yes, by filling in a new nomination form.
-You should review your nomination when there is a change to your personal circumstances (e.g. marriage, divorce or separation).
+You should update your nomination when there is a change to your personal circumstances (e.g. marriage, divorce or separation).
 A nomination is automatically revoked if you get married.
 So, if for example, you had nominated your sister in the past and you have since gotten married, you’ll need to update your nomination to name her again.
 Or, if you would prefer your spouse to be your new nomination you will need to name them, otherwise there will be no valid nomination on your account.

 Yes, a member of staff will be delighted to confirm whether you have completed a nomination and who your nominee is.